 Client/server or Desktop ERP

-In cloud/ web-based ERP the database and the backend are running in the cloud typically, a SaaS product.
+In cloud/ web-based ERP, the database and the backend are running in the cloud, typically a SaaS product.
 The interface is rendered in the web browser.
 All you need to access it is a web browser on any device.

 HOUSING OR HOSTING AND HARDWARE INFRASTRUCTURE

 A strong foundation is essential for the durability of a system.
-Open technology in ERP consultants recommends careful selection of technology.
+Open technology in ERP consultants recommends a careful selection of technology.
 However, choosing the most recommended ERP hardware is what can make you stand out.
 Performance is also totally dependent upon the hardware you choose.
-The long-run success of ERP depends upon its infrastructure; therefore it is essential to properly examine all available options.
+The long-run success of ERP depends upon its infrastructure; therefore, it is essential to properly examine all available options.

-For both organizations big and small, cloud computing has gone from a bleeding edge technology to the most liable and efficient technology.
+For both organizations, big and small, cloud computing has gone from a bleeding-edge technology to the most liable and efficient technology.
 Cloud computing has allowed both small and large enterprises to save both money and time.
 Now the information technology departments do not require keeping the in-house servers which are usually expensive and hard to manage.

-As companies both small and large are on a mission to downsize their IT operations, the popularity of cloud computing is increasing among them.
+As companies, both small and large are on a mission to downsize their IT operations, the popularity of cloud computing is increasing among them.

 - It allows you to control your backup.